Sympathy19/akirabot/privacy_policy.md

 # ABOUT THE DATA WE STORE
 The information, **We** store within our **DISCORD BOT**, is purely related to the longterm functionaliity of the application itself.

-We do not wish to store user data longer than we possible have to.
-The **End-User** at some point in the future will be able to opt out of certain data collections.
+We do not wish to store user data longer than we possible have to. \n The **End-User** at some point in the future will be able to opt out of certain data collections.

 Data that we store